 - Always seek a high “Rating %” from the OddsMonkey Oddsmatcher.
 This means that the odds are tight between the Bookmaker and Betfair.

-So we’re looking for an event to place a £25 qualifying bet at 10bet in order to receive a free bet.
 What you can see in the following screenshot is the best rated matched betting opportunities in descending % order.

 OddsMonkey Matched Betting Oddsmatcher, with 10Bet selected from the dropdown.